disesdi/hypr-systems/posts/mary_golda_ross.md

 -------

-# Mary Golda Ross, an Original #NativeInSTEM
+# Mary Golda Ross, an Original Native In STEM

 ### By <a href="https://mlops.archi/about.html" target="_blank" rel="noopener noreferrer">Disesdi Susanna</a> | 01 November 2023